 Fact or Fiction

 His mother was a formidable woman and it is said she held his father captive and refused to release him till he agreed to marry her.
-His grandfather, also named Robert Bruce, was claimant of the Scottish crown.
+His grandfather, also named Robert Bruce, was a claimant of the Scottish crown.
 Hence from his mother Bruce inherited the Earldom of Carrick, and through his father a royal lineage that would give him a claim to the Scottish throne.

 In early 1296, Robert the Bruce married his beloved Isabella of Mar, who was the daughter of the Earl of Mar.
 However Isabella died the same year after giving birth to their daughter Marjorie Bruce.
 Six years later Bruce married his second wife Elizabeth de Burgh, daughter of a powerful Irish noble.
 They had three children who reached adulthood.
 One of them was the future king of Scotland David II.